ConstructionPlacements

 6. Modular Systems

 These systems use all prefab styles to generate a complete building structure, often made up of factory-built modules.
-The structures are delivered to the final construction location and then joined to a foundation that has already been created.
+The structures are delivered to the final construction location and then joined to a foundation already created.
 Regarding the size and specification of fundamental modular units, Prefabrication necessitates collaboration between architects, builders, and suppliers.

 Prefabrication building components